hli30/trade-data/README.md

 ## Trade-data
-A data-as-a-service personal project for scheduled data collection from third party apis.
+A database-as-a-service personal project for scheduled data collection from third party apis.
 Collected data is used for personal research/analysis.

 Apis used:
 - [News API](https://newsapi.org/)